Greek Pork Tacos (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-The low-carb tortillas I used here should work for most low-carb diet plans and these Instant Pot Low-Carb Greek Pork Tacos should also be fine for the South Beach Diet Phase Two.
-Make lettuce wraps if you prefer Greek Tacos that are also Keto, gluten-free, and South Beach Diet Phase One.
+The low-carb tortillas I used here should work for most low-carb diet plans and these Low-Carb Greek Pork Tacos should also be fine for the original South Beach Diet Phase Two.
+Make lettuce wraps if you prefer Greek Tacos that are Keto, gluten-free, or South Beach Diet Phase One.

 Find More Recipes Like This One:

-Use the Pressure Cooker Index to find more recipes like this one.
+Use the Instant Pot Index to find more recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 Or Follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.